REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 Sarah is investing in real estate with her Self-Directed Roth IRA.

-Using the land investing business model, she invests $5,500 one time and is regularly able to find properties at a fraction of market value and sell them within a time frame of 12 months.
-She reinvests her returns, which average 200% annually and she continues to do so until she reaches $2,000,000.
+Using the land flipping business model, she invests $5,500 once and is regularly able to find properties at a fraction of market value and sell them within 12 months.
+She reinvests her returns, which average 200% annually, and she continues to do so until she reaches $2,000,000.

 (note: most of my properties have sold in less than 6 months for a return of anywhere from 100% – 300%, so this is a fairly reasonable assumption for someone who is taking the business seriously)

-John’s path to retirement took him until age 60 and even then, he still hadn’t reached his goal.
+John’s path to retirement took him until age 60; even then, he still hadn’t reached his goal.

 Just to put this in another perspective, this is what the comparison looks like on a line chart:

-Of course, when we’re projecting paths to retirement like this, we have to make some pretty broad assumptions.
-Just like John’s return on his mutual fund isn’t always going to be 8%, Sarah’s return on her real estate investments won’t always going to be 200%, and she won’t always sell them in exactly 12 months.
+Of course, when we’re projecting paths to retirement like this, we must make some pretty broad assumptions.
+Just like John’s return on his mutual fund isn’t always going to be 8%, Sarah’s return on her real estate investments won’t always be 200%, and she won’t always sell them in exactly 12 months.

-The point here – is that a Self-Directed Roth IRA will allow you to supercharge your retirement savings.
-Whether you’re 20 years old or 70 years old – if you’re using the right business model and consistently pursuing it year after year, it won’t take long to inject mutant-like powers into your retirement account and blast your savings into the stratosphere, with the kind of numbers that are seemingly impossible.
+The point here is that a Self-Directed Roth IRA will allow you to supercharge your retirement savings.
+Whether you’re 20 years old or 70 years old, if you’re using the right business model and consistently pursuing it year after year, it won’t take long to inject mutant-like powers into your retirement account and blast your savings into the stratosphere, with the kind of numbers that are impossible in the stock market.

-I will admit that the process worked a bit differently than I was used to – primarily because I couldn’t sign any documents on behalf of my Self-Directed Roth IRA.
-Instead, I had to have a custodian at Equity Trust do all the signing for me.
+I will admit that with the deals I've done using my IRA, the process worked a bit differently than I was used to – primarily because I couldn’t sign any documents on behalf of my Self-Directed Roth IRA.
+Instead, I had to have my custodian to do all the signing for me.
 This took a few additional steps, but it wasn’t difficult.
-If you follow along, I’ll show you exactly what I had to do below…

 Disclaimer: Before we get into this, let me reiterate that I am not a tax accountant or attorney.
-The information I’m showing you is specific to my situation and I acted on the advice of my own tax professionals.
-Your situation may be different, so don’t misconstrue this information as tax or legal advice.
-Talk to your own accountant or attorney before taking action (or give the folks at Equity Trust a call).
+The information I’m showing you is specific to my situation, and I acted on the advice of my tax professionals.
+Your situation may differ, so don’t misconstrue this information as tax or legal advice.
+Talk to your accountant or attorney before taking action.

 Step 1: Finding the Deal